shri-kanth/GAIN/README.md

+# This is an clone of https://github.com/DreamInvoker/GAIN created for personal experimentation.
+And could contain errors.
+Kindly, use the official source of this repo.

 # Double Graph Based Reasoning for Document-level Relation Extraction
 PyTorch implementation for EMNLP 2020 paper: [Double Graph Based Reasoning for Document-level Relation Extraction](https://arxiv.org/abs/2009.13752)